lewzs97/milestone6/README.md

 ![pin1](https://github.com/lewzs97/milestone6/blob/main/pin%20planner%201.JPG)
 ![pin2](https://github.com/lewzs97/milestone6/blob/main/pin%20planner%202.JPG)

-clk signal is connected to pin 62 led 0 to 5 are state indicators for States (S0,S1,S2,S3,S4,S5) connected to pins 68 to 73. play input signal is connected to pin 81 rst input signal is connected to pin 85 and is designated active low sound output signal to buzzer is connected to pin 77
+1.clk signal is connected to pin 62
+2.led 0 to 5 are state indicators for States (S0,S1,S2,S3,S4,S5) connected to pins 68 to 73.
+3.play input signal is connected to pin 81
+4.rst input signal is connected to pin 85 and is designated active low 5.sound output signal to buzzer is connected to pin 77

 # Hardware circuit connection